koihin/diceandgames/content/post/rtz-central.md

 ---
 Welcome to RTZ campaign central, where we get you into the game and update you on the progress of the battle for the doomed city!

-## Map of Zverograd - At the Start of Round 3
+## Map of Zverograd - At the Start of Round 5
-We are now into Round 3 of the RTZ campaign and things are heating up!
+We are now into Round 5 of the RTZ campaign and things are heating up!
-{{< figure src="/images/zverograd-round-3.jpg" link="/images/zverograd-round-3.jpg">}}
+{{< figure src="/images/zverograd-round-4.jpg" link="/images/zverograd-round-4.jpg">}}
 Here is the map at the start of the Round.
 The bloc symbol shows who controls each location.
 If a location does not have a symbol it means no bloc dominates the location yet.

 Read about the [locations]({{< ref "/post/zverograd-districts-locations" >}}) you will be fighting over.

 You can see the previous rounds as they become available.

+## Round 5
+Aircrafts and heavy vehicles have started to appear in battles across the urban landscape, Big Battles are becoming the norm, rather than the exception!

 ## Round 4
 With the clearing of the skies, Aircraft can now be requisitioned!
 Airborne troops have an opportunity to shine as well.
 Take note of any scenario specific rule for Airborne units in the missions.